rniemeyer/knockout-jqAutocomplete/README.md

 * **template** - If specified, this is the name of a template to use when building each item in the menu choices.
 This allows full customization of the options shown to the user.

-* **options** - Anything passed in `options` will be included as options passed when initializing the `autocomplete` widget.
+* **options** - Anything passed in `options` will be included as options passed to the `autocomplete` widget.
 See http://api.jqueryui.com/autocomplete/ for a list of the available options.

 * **filter** - If specified, this function is used to search local data.
-The function takes in an item and the search term as arguments and should return a whether the item matches.
+The function takes in an item and the search term as arguments and should return whether the item matches.
 The default filter will call `ko.toJSON` on each item and determine if the search term is contained anywhere in the JSON string.
 When a function is used for the `source` (remote data), then the data is not filtered, as the response should already be appropriately filtered.

 **Global options**